Godfrey of Brabant

-Godfrey of Brabant (died July 11, 1302 in Kortrijk), was Lord of Aarschot, between 1284 and his death in 1302, and Lord of Vierzon, between 1277 and 1302.
+Godfrey of Brabant (died 11 July 1302 in Kortrijk), was Lord of Aarschot, between 1284 and his death in 1302, and Lord of Vierzon, between 1277 and 1302.

 Biography

 Godfrey was the third son of Henry III, Duke of Brabant and Adelaide of Burgundy, Duchess of Brabant.
 He was an able warrior and politician and supported his elder brother John I, Duke of Brabant in all his undertakings.
 He fought alongside his brother in the Battle of Worringen in 1288, where he captured Reginald I, Count of Guelders.

-On October 29, 1284, his father made him Lord of Aarschot.
-This reestablished a dynasty that had been broken in 1172 when Godfried III, Count of Aarschot, sold his county and, as a result, his heritage, to Godfrey's great-grandfather Godfrey III, Count of Louvain.
-The transaction was for an unknown amount of money and an equally unknown reason.
+On 29 October 1284, his father appointed him Lord of Aarschot.
+This restored a dynasty that had been broken in 1172, when Godfried III, Count of Aarschot sold his county (and with it his heritage) to his great-grandfather Godfrey III, Count of Louvain.
+The transaction was made for an unknown sum and for reasons that remain unclear.
+Godfrey of Brabant later granted land to the inhabitants of Aarschot for the construction of new city fortifications.

 In 1292, he negotiated a peace between France and the Count of Flanders.
 After the death of his brother, he supported his nephew John II of Brabant against all internal and external opposition.

 In 1302, when Flanders revolted against King Philip IV of France, Godfrey and his only son joined the army of his French ally in the Battle of the Golden Spurs.
 Both were killed, as were many more knights of Brabant.
 His estates were divided among his four married daughters.

 Marriage and children

 He married in 1277 Jeanne Isabeau dame de Vierzon (died 1296), daughter of Hervé IV, Lord of Vierzon, and Jeanne de Brenne.
-They had 1 son and 6 daughters :
+They had 1 son and 6 daughters: